SeleniumHQ/www.seleniumhq.org/src/main/rst/03_selenium_ide.rst

 Table View
 __________
 Select the point in your test case where you want to insert the command.
-Right-click and select Insert Command.
+To do this, in the Test Case Pane, left-click on the line where you want to insert a new command.
+Right-click and select Insert Command; the IDE will add a blank line just ahead of the line you selected.
 Now use the command editing text fields to enter your new command and its parameters.

 Source View
 ___________
-Select the point in your test case where you want to insert the command, and enter the HTML tags needed to create a 3-column row containing the Command, first parameter (if one is required by the Command), and second parameter (again, if one is required).
+Select the point in your test case where you want to insert the command.
+To do this, in the Test Case Pane, left-click between the commands where you want to insert a new command, and enter the HTML tags needed to create a 3-column row containing the Command, first parameter (if one is required by the Command), and second parameter (again, if one is required).
 Be sure to save your test before switching back to Table view.